tianyizheng/pace-vscode/README.md

 	`pace.sh` will use ssh to port forward 9091 on pace to your local 9091, compile your executable and start GDBServer.
 If you don't have ssh key set up, it will prompt for your password in the built-in terminal.
 Change to an external one by modifying `"externalConsole": false` in `launch.json`.
 Also you should [make an ssh key](https://serverfault.com/questions/241588/how-to-automate-ssh-login-with-password).

 5. Don't forget to terminate the debug process at the end

+## Ackowledgement
+This guide is largely based on the very detailed [post by Spencer Elliot.](https://medium.com/@spe_/debugging-c-c-programs-remotely-using-visual-studio-code-and-gdbserver-559d3434fb78)